ankandalui/ankandalui/README.md

 ## ⚡ Philosophy

-I focus on building things that actually matter.
+I focus on building systems that create impact.

-If it doesn’t scale, automate, or create impact — it’s not worth my time.
+Not clones.
+Not tutorials.
+Real products.

 ---

-⭐ If you like what I’m building, feel free to explore my repositories and drop a star.
+⭐ If you like what I’m building, consider giving a star.